Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

 Developing a Bot

-In this instructor-led, live training, participants will learn how to start developing a bot by creating sample chatbots using bot development tools and frameworks.
+In this instructor-led live training, participants will learn how to begin developing bots by stepping through the creation of sample chatbots using dedicated development tools and frameworks.

 By the end of this training, participants will be able to:

-- Understand the diverse uses and applications of bots
+- Grasp the diverse uses and applications of bots

-- Explore the different tools and platforms used in building bots
+- Explore various tools and platforms used for bot construction

-- Create a sample chatbot for Facebook Messenger
+- Construct a sample chatbot for Facebook Messenger

-- Create a sample chatbot using Microsoft Bot Framework
+- Develop a sample chatbot using the Microsoft Bot Framework

 Audience

-- Developers interested in creating their own bot
+- Developers interested in creating their own bots

 Edge AI for Robots: TinyML, On-Device Inference & Optimization

-21 HoursEdge AI enables artificial intelligence models to run directly on embedded or resource-constrained devices, thereby reducing latency and power consumption while enhancing autonomy and privacy in robotic systems.
+21 HoursEdge AI allows artificial intelligence models to execute directly on embedded or resource-limited devices, thereby reducing latency and power usage while enhancing the autonomy and privacy of robotic systems.

-This instructor-led, live training (available online or onsite) is designed for intermediate-level embedded developers and robotics engineers who wish to implement machine learning inference and optimization techniques directly on robotic hardware using TinyML and edge AI frameworks.
+This instructor-led live training (available online or onsite) targets intermediate embedded developers and robotics engineers seeking to implement machine learning inference and optimization techniques directly on robotic hardware using TinyML and edge AI frameworks.

-- Understand the core principles of TinyML and edge AI for robotics.
+- Comprehend the core principles of TinyML and edge AI for robotics.

 - Convert and deploy AI models for on-device inference.

-- Optimize models for improved speed, size, and energy efficiency.
+- Optimize models for speed, compactness, and energy efficiency.

 - Integrate edge AI systems into robotic control architectures.

-- Evaluate performance and accuracy in practical scenarios.
+- Evaluate performance and accuracy in real-world scenarios.

 Format of the Course

-- Hands-on practice using TinyML and edge AI toolchains.
+- Hands-on practice utilizing TinyML and edge AI toolchains.

 - Practical exercises on embedded and robotic hardware platforms.